-It is imperative to directly consult with the person to confirm what outcomes they want to achieve and what support they may need to keep safe and to manage risks.
-This is the initial Safeguarding Plan and, depending on the circumstances the format for recording this will vary, i.e. practitioners may use a Nominated Enquirer Report, Risk Assessment or other suitable document.
+It is imperative to directly consult with the adult to confirm what outcomes they want to achieve and what support they may need to keep safe and to manage risks.
+This is the initial Safeguarding Plan and, depending on the circumstances the format for recording this will vary, i.e. professionals may use a Nominated Enquirer Report, Risk Assessment, or other suitable document.

-Through this discussion, the SAP/NE (as appropriate) may agree with the person that other individuals and/or agencies need to be involved in the planning discussions and to take forward the responses.
+Through this discussion, the SAP/NE (as appropriate) may agree with the adult that other individuals and/or agencies need to be involved in the planning discussions and to take forward the responses.

-It may be possible to plan responses through a series of telephone calls or one to one discussion but it may be necessary to convene an Enquiry Planning Meeting (EPM) to agree a clear response plan and actions.
+It may be possible to plan responses through a series of telephone calls or one to one discussion, but it may be necessary to convene an Enquiry Planning Meeting (EPM) to agree a clear response plan and actions.
 See Appendix 3

-The NE's (person/people nominated to undertake the enquiry) must keep appropriate records (i.e. chronological notes) and ensure the SAP is updated.
+The NE's must keep appropriate records (i.e. chronological notes) and ensure the SAP is updated.

-If the person does not wish to proceed with the Enquiry or their desired outcomes can be met at this point the enquiry can be closed.
+If the adult does not wish to proceed with the Enquiry or their desired outcomes have been met at this point the enquiry can be closed.
 If an agency thinks that others are at risk of harm or abuse, the enquiry continues.
-If the allocated worker has any doubts they should refer the matter to their supervisor for support and guidance.
+If the SAP has any doubts, they should refer the matter to their supervisor for support and guidance.

-It is necessary for the NE and/or the allocated SAP to periodically review the situation and interim safeguarding plan with the person and others involved to:
+It is necessary for the NE and/or the allocated SAP to periodically review the situation and interim safeguarding plan with the adult and others involved to:

-- ensure risks are managed as effectively as possible

-- ensure agreed actions are progressing

-- to agree further actions as necessary

-- to make a record of the actions decided

-- It may be possible to achieve this through a series of telephone calls or small meetings; the need for larger multi-agency meetings is left to professional judgement.
+- ensure risks are managed as effectively as possible - ensure agreed actions are progressing - to agree further actions as necessary to make a record of the actions decided - It may be possible to achieve this through a series of telephone calls or small meetings; the need for larger multi-agency meetings is left to professional judgement.

-To develop strategies to reduce/manage risk whilst continuing to work with the adult Practitioners should continue to work with the person to meet their desired outcomes.
-It is important to emphasise that the person may choose not to engage with services or plans even though the agencies involved think they could help keep the person safe.
+To develop strategies to reduce/manage risk whilst continuing to work with the adult Professionals should continue to work with the adult to meet their desired outcomes.
+It is important to emphasise that the adult may choose not to engage with services or plans even though the agencies involved think they could help keep the adult safe.

-Whilst it is vital to respect the person's views other factors may have to be considered such as whether a capacity assessment is necessary.
+Whilst it is vital to respect the adult's views other factors may have to be considered such as whether a capacity assessment is necessary.
+See Appendix 15.

-Expect to plan for and convene an Enquiry Review Meeting (ERM) at which all relevant reports/accounts can be considered.
+Consider the need to convene an Enquiry Review Meeting (ERM) at which all relevant reports/accounts can be considered.

-Evaluation of outcomes - Enquiry Review Meeting
+Evaluation of outcomes - Enguiry Review Meeting

 Either at or following the ERM the NE or allocated SAP must evaluate with the person the extent to which desired outcomes have been met and review if an ongoing safeguarding plan is needed.
-The person must be given every opportunity to say what she/ he thinks about their experience of this enquiry.
-The local authority and other agencies involved in the enquiry must also be satisfied that the adult(s) are safe and that risks to others are minimised, reduced or removed.
+The adult must be given every opportunity to say what she/ he thinks about their experience of this enquiry.
+The local authority and other agencies involved in the enquiry must also be satisfied that the adult(s) are safe and that risks to others are reduced or removed.